qingwanceceliacheng/qingwanceceliacheng.github.io/_projects/1_project.md

     </div>
 </div>

-The third and current version transformed the game into a cooperative experience, better reflecting the collaborative nature of real-world environmental efforts.
-Each player now takes on a unique societal role—such as Teacher, Lawyer, Policy Maker, or Fast-Fashion Company Leader—with an individual pathway to impact change.
-Skill cards allow players to support one another’s progress, while Non-Profit grids highlight real-world initiatives working to reduce textile waste.
+The third and current version transformed the game into a **cooperative experience**, better reflecting the collaborative nature of real-world environmental efforts.
+Each player now takes on a unique societal role—such as Teacher, Lawyer, Policy Maker, or Fast-Fashion Company Leader—with an individual pathway to impact change. **Skill cards** allow players to support one another’s progress, while **Non-Profit grids** highlight real-world initiatives working to reduce textile waste.
 The game’s win condition was unified: either all players succeed together by reaching the “Closet” and mitigating textile waste, or all lose.
 This cooperative structure promotes empathy, shared responsibility, and systems thinking.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">